shrikiran1999/hough-transform/README.md

 1. **Edge detection with Non-Maximal Suppression(NMS)** (NMS is done to get sharper edges)

-2. **Hough transform with Non-Maximal Supression**(to supress neighbouring hough lines) is applied on the edge magnitude image to identify the hough lines.
+2. **Hough transform with Non-Maximal Supression**(to supress neighbouring hough lines) is applied on the edge magnitude image to identify the hough lines

-3. Visualization of intersection of hough lines and edges
+3. Visualizing intersection of hough lines and edges